heinanX/foodcipes/progress.md

 **Day 7: Recipe Index**
 Renamed my Index component from indexResults to indexList.
 It made more sense since it's more of a list than a result of something.
 I'm not overly fond of fetching every recipe document when I never need them all at the same time, but given that this is a small-scale app meant just for me, I decided not to overcomplicate things.
 I've limited the data I fetch from each document, which already improves performance and reduces data transfer.

+**Day 8: Cleanup, active state, setup for seachForm** Did some cleaning up in the files, fixed spelling errors, and added an active state for the active letter on the index page.
+Set up documents for SearchForm and copied functionality from NavIndex to SearchRecipe, making minor edits.

+**Next up:** I need to fix the RecipeCards.
+The image rendering is set to 52x52, which I don't want on screen or tablet mode.
+I might also work on the start page and fix the SearchForm inside the header, but I can't decide where to put it yet.